Payal3017/Demo1/README.md

 Chapter 1:
 create repo and clone it in your pc
 To start with git hub
+Clone your repository
 - git clone git_path

 Chapter 2: